 Plants taken, wrapped together and wired (more about wiring a little later on this article), ready to be repotted with a stone!

+Placed on a stone, next step would be to repot the plant with a stone.
+You can choose to use either soil or hydroponics, I used soil in this example.
 After several months of growing, the plant will be pruned down and planted into a bonsai pot!

 Okay, here's another "roots-on-a-stone" Bonchi example: